Litigence-AI/backend-flask-gemini-litigence/README.md

 - Check the generated `.boto` file if you plan to interact with Google Cloud Storage.
 - Your credentials are stored at `~/.config/gcloud/application_default_credentials.json`.
 - Ensure you have billing enabled on the selected project if you use any paid Google Cloud services.
+- For Firebase SDK JSON generation and configuration, refer to the [Firebase Setup Guide](docs/firebase_setup.md).
+- For setting up Google Cloud Run CI/CD with your Git repository and configuring environment variables and secrets, see the [Google Cloud Run CI/CD Setup Guide](docs/cloud_run_setup.md).

 ---